Neck Lift – Dr Peter Laniewski

 A neck lift is perhaps the most compelling cosmetic surgery procedure that will truly make the right candidate look and feel ten years younger!
-A neck lift may be performed on its own, however it is usually performed in conjunction with a face lift, in order to create a more uniform and younger look for the entire face.
+A neck lift may be performed on its own, however, it is usually performed in conjunction with a facelift, creating a more uniform and younger-looking face overall.
 A brow lift and upper or lower blepharoplasty may also be required to rejuvenate the entire face.

 The purpose of a neck lift is to address sagging skin and wrinkles that have formed on the neck to improve the appearance of the skin and encourage a more youthful look.
 Surgery will tighten the muscles and skin, diminishing vertical bands and loose skin permanently.

-Dr Laniewski also recommends that the skin is prepared 6 weeks prior to surgery with the topical use of vitamin A and glycolic acid for the best results.
+Dr Laniewski recommends that the skin is prepared six weeks prior to surgery with the topical use of vitamin A and glycolic acid for the best results.

 A neck lift involves tightening the platysma muscles as well as re-draping or removing excess skin of the neck.
 In patients who carry a lot of weight in this area, some liposuction may be recommended.
-It is extremely important not to remove too much fat with liposuction as this can make the platysma muscles and submandibular (salivary) gland more prominent creating a gaunt look for the patient.
+It is extremely important not to remove too much fat with liposuction as this can make the platysma muscles and submandibular (salivary) gland more prominent, creating a gaunt look.
 Younger patients who only have excess fat in the neck area may only require liposuction with or without chin augmentation (genioplasty).

 In an isolated neck lift, Dr Laniewski will make an incision in the submental area (underneath the chin) to access the platysma muscles.
-This incision is not always required in patients also having a facelift.
-Depending on the anatomy of the individual the platysma muscles will be tightened with sutures and the skin re-draped to create a tighter more defined jawline and a more youthful silhouette.
+This incision is not always required in patients who will also undergo a facelift.
+Depending on the anatomy of the individual, the platysma muscles will be tightened with sutures and the skin re-draped to create a tighter, more defined jawline and a more youthful silhouette.
 It may be necessary to make small incisions behind each ear in order to remove and re-drape excess, loose skin.
-Patients often request a neck lift only, however it is important to understand that for many patients a neck lift on its own is not the perfect solution to achieving a younger, more attractive appearance.
-Dr Laniewski often recommends a lower face lift in conjunction with a neck lift to achieve the best result.
+Patients often request a neck lift only, however, it is important to understand that for many patients, a neck lift on its own is not the perfect solution to achieving a younger, more attractive appearance.
+Dr Laniewski often recommends a lower facelift in conjunction with a neck lift to achieve the best result.

-After a neck lift, you can expect for there to be some swelling and bruising evident on the neck area.
-This is normal and will subside over time.
-Most patients will be required to stay in hospital overnight and wear a compression garment for up to 6 weeks to prevent excess swelling and haematoma formation.
-The garment will also help ensure that there is uniformity of skin tightening.
+After a neck lift, you can expect some swelling and bruising that will be evident in the neck area.
+This is completely normal and will subside over time.
+Patients will need to wear a compression garment for up to six weeks to prevent excess swelling and haematoma formation.
+The garment will also help ensure that there is uniformity in terms of skin tightening.

-There is some downtime associated with a neck lift and most patients can resume work within 7 to 10 days but strenuous exercise should be avoided for up to 3 weeks.
+There is some downtime associated with a neck lift and most patients can resume work within seven to ten days, but strenuous exercise should be avoided for up to four weeks.
 It is important to remember that every patient will be different and downtime can vary from person to person.
-Dr Laniewski will be able to advice you on a one-to-one basis.
-As the skin will be sensitive and healing after a neck lift, it is recommended that you avoid being in direct sun light for a few weeks to ensure healthy healing.
+Dr Laniewski will be able to advise you on a one-to-one basis.
+As the skin will be sensitive and healing for several weeks after a neck lift, it is recommended that you avoid being in direct sunlight to ensure a healthy recovery process.

 The results of a neck lift will appear gradually over time as the area starts to heal.
 Usually, patients will see the full benefits of their neck lift within three to six months of having the procedure.